angeldollface/uling/README.markdown

 ## SAMPLE WORKFLOW :test_tube:

-Assuming your trasncribed speech file looks something like this and has the name `speech.txt`:
+Assuming your transcribed speech file looks something like this and has the name `speech.txt`:

 ```Text
 Speaker 1: My name is John.